How to Drain a Central Heating System

 • The central heating system pressure remains consistently high.

-A pressurised boiler system, are high-performing systems, however you can expect to pay more compared to a combi boiler system.
+A pressurised boiler system is a high-performing system; however, you can expect to pay more compared to a combi boiler system.
 Unlike a combi system, these boilers do rely on a hot water tank.

 How to drain a central heating system